Attumm/settingo/README.md

 3. Default values

 ## Installation
-Use the following line in your imports        // go mod init
+Use the following line in your imports
-        // go get
-        // go build

 ```go